guptasarthak328/hackrfsdr_sweep_pi/README.md

 #### Editing the Files: IP Address + Port Number + Filename

 sdr_client.py will be run on the Raspberry Pi and sdr_server.py will be run on the PC that is going to receive the data.
 Before this, the user must replace key information on the files.
+As of 19.3.23 you can skip this step use command line arguments instead, however, if you want to hardcode this variables you can as well.

 All 3 of these must be changed on the Client file.
 Find and replace with your own details:

+1. YOUR FILE NAME for both SDR 1 and SDR 2
+    - The directory and file name of where the raw binary data file will be stored.
-1. SERVER IP ADDRESS
+2. SERVER IP ADDRESS
     - This will be the Ethernet's IP Address.
-2. SERVER PORT
+3. SERVER PORT
     - A port that isn't being utilised by your PC.
-3. YOUR FILE NAME
-    - The directory and file name of where the raw binary data file will be stored.
+4. VECTOR LENGTH

 Only 2 have to be changed on the Server file.
 Find and replace with your own details:
 1. SERVER IP ADDRESS
     - This will be the Ethernet's IP Address.
 2. SERVER PORT NUMBER
     - A port that isn't being utilised by your PC.
+3. VECTOR LENGTH

 #### Transferring sdr_client.py to Raspberry Pi